Gravitational wave: Primordial gravitational wave

 Gravitational waves from the early universe could provide a unique probe for cosmology.
-Because these wave interact very weakly with matter they would propagate freely from very early time when other signals are trapped by the large density of energy.
-If this gravitational radiation could be detected it would be gravitational wave background complementary to the cosmic microwave background data.
-However the existence of primordial gravitational waves can also be inferred from their effects.
+This is owed to the fact that these waves interact very weakly with matter, they would propagate freely from a very early time when other signals were trapped by the large density of energy.
+If this gravitational radiation could be detected, it would be gravitational wave background complementary to the cosmic microwave background data.
+However, the existence of primordial gravitational waves can also be inferred from their effects.

-Models of "slow-roll" cosmic inflation in the early universe predicts primordial gravitational waves that would impact the polarisation of the cosmic microwave background, creating a specific pattern of B-mode polarization.
+Models of "slow-roll" cosmic inflation in the early universe predict primordial gravitational waves that would impact the polarisation of the cosmic microwave background, creating a specific pattern of B-mode polarization.
 Detection of this pattern would support the theory of inflation and their strength can confirm and exclude different models of inflation.

-While claims that this characteristic pattern of B-mode polarization had been measured by BICEP2 instrument were later attributed to cosmic dust due to new results of the Planck experiment, subsequent reanalysis with compensation for foreground dust show limits in agreement with results from Lambda-CDM models.
+While claims that this characteristic pattern of B-mode polarization had been measured by the BICEP2 instrument were later attributed to cosmic dust due to new results of the Planck experiment, subsequent reanalysis with compensation for foreground dust show limits in agreement with results from Lambda-CDM models.